GNSS Research

 European GNSS - Galileo

 The European GNSS, named Galileo, is being developed to provide four carrier frequencies and its Full Operational Capability (FOC) is scheduled to be in 2008, but more likely in 2010.
 Galileo constellation consists of 30 satellites (27 operational plus 3 in-orbit spares) in 3 orbital planes with 120º apart.
 The inclination of the orbital planes is 56º, the orbital radius is 29,994 km, and the satellite orbiting period is about 14.4 hours.
 The illustration of Galileo constellation is shown on top of this page.
 Galileo signals will be available to users in four categories, they are Open Service (OS), Safety-of-Life (SoL) service, Commercial Service (CS), and Public Regulated Service (PRS).
+PhD research

 Thesis title:

+Phase Multipath Modelling and Mitigation in Multiple Frequency GPS and Galileo Positioning.
 Part of the investiation into multipath mitigation using multiple frequency data is described here.

 Abstract of thesis: